 Targeted Investments Program Overview

 The Targeted Investments (TI) Program is AHCCCS’ strategy to provide financial incentives to eligible AHCCCS providers to develop systems for integrated care.
-In accordance with 42 CFR 438.6(c) and the 1115 Waiver, managed care plans will provide financial incentives to eligible Medicaid providers who meet certain benchmarks for integrating and coordinating physical and Behavioral Health care for Medicaid beneficiaries.
-AHCCCS will incorporate these payments into the actuarially-sound capitation rates.
+In accordance with 42 CFR 438.6(c) and the 1115 Waiver, managed care plans will provide financial incentives to eligible Medicaid providers who meet certain benchmarks for integrating and coordinating physical and behavioral health care for Medicaid beneficiaries.
 The TI Program aims to:

-- Primary Care Provider eligibility requirements: To participate in the TI Program, Primary Care Provider sites must have a minimum threshold of assigned AHCCCS members across all health plans with which they are contracted, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a Behavioral Health integration assessment using one of the AHCCCS-specified tools (Targeted Investments Self Assessment)
+- Primary Care Provider Eligibility Requirements: To participate in the TI Program, Primary Care Provider sites must have a minimum threshold of assigned AHCCCS members across all health plans with which they are contracted, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a Behavioral Health integration assessment using one of the AHCCCS-specified tools (Pre-Application Self Assessment)

-- Behavioral Health provider eligibility requirements: To participate in the TI Program, Behavioral Health providers must have delivered an AHCCCS-defined minimum number of qualifying outpatient services to members during a recent 12-month period, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a Behavioral Health integration assessment using one of the AHCCCS-specified tools (Targeted Investments Self Assessment)
+- Behavioral Health Provider Eligibility Requirements: To participate in the TI Program, Behavioral Health providers must have delivered an AHCCCS-defined minimum number of qualifying outpatient services to members during a recent 12-month period, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a behavioral health integration assessment using one of the AHCCCS-specified tools (Pre-Application Self Assessment)

 ** Federally Qualified Health Centers (FQHCs) have a federally-mandated reimbursement mechanism that facilitates investment in system transformation activities.
 Additionally, the federally mandated cost based reimbursement structure has led to significant increases for FQHCs since 2009 while other providers in the AHCCCS system still have rates below 2009 levels.
 As a result, FQHCs are not eligible to participate in TI.
 The only exception to this decision is related to FQHCs that are selected to participate in the Adults Transitioning from the Criminal Justice System Area of Concentration.
 FQHCs that are selected by RBHAs to participate in the Adults Transitioning from the Criminal Justice System Area of Concentration will also be instructed to participate in the Adult Ambulatory Project.